buffer/thug/doc/source/logging.rst

 The File logging mode allows to store both the analysis results and each resource downloaded during the analysis in flat files.
 The File logging mode was enabled by default before Thug 0.5.6.
-After that version you have to explicitely enable it through the option *-F* (or *--file-logging*).
+If you are using Thug 0.5.7 (or later) you have to explicitely enable it through the option *-F* (or *--file-logging*).
 Please consider that all the information stored in flat files are stored in the MongoDB instance (if available).
-This option could be convenient in some situations but if you plan to analyze a huge number of URLs per day probably thinking about storing results and resources in a database is better than spread such data on your hard disk.
+This option could be convenient in some situations but if you plan to analyze a huge number of URLs per day probably thinking about storing results and resources in a database is better than spread such data on your hard drive.

 If you enable the File logging mode the directory which contains the logs for the session will appear as shown below